R3tr0BoiDX/smwc-browser/README.md

 If you want to take this even further and compile your own executable, you can either run the appropriate build script ([`build.linux.sh`](build.linux.sh) or [`build.windows.ps1`](build.windows.ps1)) or you follow their instructions on your own.

-## Setup the `config.json`
+## Set up the `config.json`

-No matter if you run from source or you prefer the precompiled binaries, both come with the [`config.example.json`](https://github.com/R3tr0BoiDX/smwc-browser/blob/master/config.example.json).
+No matter if you run from source, or you prefer the precompiled binaries, both come with the [`config.example.json`](https://github.com/R3tr0BoiDX/smwc-browser/blob/master/config.example.json).
 You will need to **rename** this to `config.json` and fill out all the entries.
 It will look something like this:

 ```json
 {